Connor Fields (BMX rider)

 Connor Evan Fields (born September 14, 1992) is an American professional BMX racer.
 He represented the United States at the 2012 Summer Olympics in the men's BMX event and finished 7th overall.
 He represented the United States again at the 2016 Summer Olympics in the men's BMX event.
 He won the gold medal in Rio de Janeiro, and became the first American to win an Olympic BMX gold.

 In the semifinals of the 2020 Summer Olympics BMX event, Fields suffered a horrific crash off a jump heading into the first turn in the third run and failed to complete the trial.
 The International Olympic Committee tweeted their best wishes for recovery to Fields and Australian cyclist Saya Sakakibara, who was injured in a women's semifinals event on the same day.

 Fields announced his retirement from the sport on August 11, 2022.

-Connor now dedicates his time to coaching passionate BMX riders and travels the United States as a motivational speaker.
-He is also the host of the television show Outdoor Nevada where he travels throughout the state of Nevada showcasing unique outdoor adventures.
+Connor now dedicates his time to coaching BMX riders and travels the United States as a motivational speaker.
+He is also the host of the television show Outdoor Nevada, a television show about outdoor destinations and activities in Nevada.